statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 Significance of value pearson correlation corfficient value:

-Value of ρ                        Strength of relationship
+Value of ρ                        Strength of Relationship

 -1.0 to -0.5 or 1.0 to 0.5      	Strong